smeghen/vitality-physio/README.md

 *	I want to be able to remove items from my shopping cart.
 *	I want to be able to view my shopping cart and see all items in the cart with price and totals displayed.
 *	I want to enter my payment details for purchase of items.
-*	I want to be able to reset my password if it is forgotten.
 *	I want to get a confirmation email of my purchase.

 *Site Owner:*